How can I become an Accredited Employer in New Zealand?

 - Work to Residence-Talent visa applications get prioritised;

-- No labour market check required;
+- No labour market test required;

 - Less paperwork for Work to Residence-Talent visas;